More Than a Preschool: A Glimpse Inside the Montessori Pre-K Classroom

 Selecting the right Pre-K program is one of the most important decisions a parent can make.
 When you choose Montessori, you are choosing more than just a school – you are choosing an environment carefully designed to match the way your child naturally learns.

-Between the ages of three and five, children are in what Dr. Maria Montessori called “sensitive periods” — a time when their minds are especially eager to absorb language, order, movement, and social skills.
+Between the ages of three and five, children are in what Dr. Maria Montessori called “sensitive periods.”
+During this time, their minds are especially eager to absorb language, order, movement, and social skills.
 Our Pre-K classroom at Montessori Stepping Stones in Mount Clemens is built to nurture that incredible developmental window.

 Building Confidence Through Real-World Skills